dbbs-lab/cerebellar-models/configurations/mouse/README.md

 found in the `40` μm radius sphere surrounding the GrC soma, the closest glom from the remaining cluster are selected to connect.

-### `ConnectomeGolgiGlomerulusGranule`
+### `ConnectomeGolgiGlomerulus`
 The algorithm selects the closest glom (maximum `40`) are within the sphere (radius `150` μm) surrounding each GoC soma.
 For each unique glom selected, the tip of an axon branch from the golgi morphology is randomly selected.
-All GrC connected to the selected glom through the `ConnectomeGlomerulusGranule` strategy are also connected to the selected presynaptic GoC axon tip.
+All GrC connected to the selected glom through the `ConnectomeGolgiGlomerulus` strategy are also connected to the selected presynaptic GoC axon tip.

 ## Extensions to the canonical model
 The `canonical circuit` serves as a template for cerebellar cortex reconstructions.
 Extensions